vesaakerman/dd-workflow-step-vault-metadata/docs/index.md

 ### Dataverse configuration
 To configure Dataverse to call this service, you must add it as an [http/authext](https://guides.dataverse.org/en/latest/developers/workflows.html#http-authext) workflow step to the default `PrePublishDataset` workflow.
+The JSON to use in the step is included in `INSTALL_DIR/install/workflow-step.json`.

 BUILDING FROM SOURCE
 --------------------